 In hierarchical routing, routers are classified in groups known as regions.
-Each router has only the information about the routers in its own region and has no information about routers in other regions.
+Each router has only the information about the routers in its own region information about routers in other regions.
 So routers just save one record in their table for every other region.
-In this example, we have classified our network into five regions (see in Figure 6.6).
+In this example, we have classified our network into five regions (see below).